-Barry H. Berke, Co-chair of Kramer Levin’s Litigation department and a Fellow of the American College of Trial Lawyers, is a nationally recognized trial lawyer who represents officers, directors, professionals and corporations in sensitive and high-profile investigations and proceedings.
-Mr. Berke has handled major matters on behalf of his clients involving all aspects of white collar crime, including allegations of securities fraud, accounting and bank fraud, RICO and FCPA violations, tax offenses, bribery, bid rigging, and embezzlement.
-Mr. Berke also has represented prominent corporations in class action and other complex commercial litigation.
+Barry H. Berke is a partner and co-chair of Kramer Levin’s Litigation Department, and White Collar Defense and SEC Regulatory practices.
+A fellow of the American College of Trial Lawyers, Barry is a nationally renowned trial lawyer who is routinely recognized as one of the leading trial lawyers and white collar criminal defense lawyers in the country.
+He represents officers, directors, professionals and corporations in sensitive and high-profile investigations and proceedings.
+Barry has handled major matters on behalf of his clients involving all aspects of white collar crime, including allegations of securities fraud, accounting and bank fraud, RICO and FCPA violations, tax offenses, bribery, bid rigging, and embezzlement.
+Barry also represents prominent corporations, directors and officers in class action and other complex commercial litigation.

-Some of his notable representations include securing the acquittal of a Deutsche Bank investment professional, and the deferred prosecution of another, in a criminal case that the government described as its largest tax shelter prosecution; successfully representing former SAC Capital Fund Advisors fund manager Michael Steinberg in a prominent insider-trading case that was ultimately dropped by U.S. prosecutors; and winning summary judgment for client JPMorgan Chase in a lawsuit brought by Bank of America, relating to CDOs in the wake of the financial crisis.
-He also successfully represented the Mayor of New York City in connection with federal and local investigations.
-Mr. Berke is currently defending Jerome Valcke, the Secretary-General of FIFA, in connection with investigations by the U.S. Department of Justice and Swiss authorities.
+His recent notable representations include securing the acquittal of a Deutsche Bank investment professional, and the deferred prosecution of another, in a criminal case that the government described as its largest tax shelter prosecution; successfully representing former SAC Capital Fund Advisors fund manager Michael Steinberg in a prominent insider-trading case that was ultimately dropped by U.S. prosecutors; and successfully representing the mayor of New York City, Bill de Blasio, in connection with federal and local investigations.

 Barry is co-author of the textbook The Practice of Federal Criminal Law: Prosecution and Defense, published by Thomson/West’s American Casebook Series.
 He has taught courses on criminal law and professional responsibility at New York University School of Law, and lectures frequently on criminal justice issues in a variety of forums.